caj50/caj50.github.io/Analysis Tutorials/MA10207T10/Tutorial10.md

 \pagenumbering{arabic}

 # Introduction {-}
 Here is the material to accompany the 10th Analysis Tutorial on the 12th December.
 Alternative formats can be downloaded by clicking the download icon at the top of the page.
 As usual, send comments and corrections to [Christian Jones (caj50)](mailto:caj50@bath.ac.uk).
+To return to the homepage, click [here](caj50.github.io/tutoring.html).

 # Lecture Recap